hernancerm/git-timeline/README.md

 Timeline is a small git wrapper which improves the readability of git-log.

+## Usage

+Timeline is a **drop-in replacement** for `git log`.
+So `git timeline` accepts ANY option supported by git-log.

+Timeline has very few additional options.
+Learn them through `git timeline -h`.

 ## Features

+- Commit hashes, PR numbers and issue numbers are formatted as terminal [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) to the hosting provider.
 - Indication of merge commits and commits with differing author and committer.
-- Commit hashes, PR numbers and issue numbers are formatted as terminal [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) to the hosting provider.
-- Pass-through of all opts/args to git-log (except --help, -h, --version and -v).
 - One-line format including date (%ad) and author (%an).
+- Pass-through of all opts/args to git-log.

 ## Limitations